 Apply this immediately after pouring the dough inside the soap loaf mold.
-It’s funny, but if you leave a very slight indent on your soap batter, it will be much more visible than expected in your soap bar later on.
+It’s funny, but if you leave a very slight indent on your soap batter, it will be much more visible in your soap bar later on.

 Find Where to Buy Handmade Turmeric Soap